jfspps/howtos/Git/Staging.md

 ---
-title: Staging and .gitignore
+title: Staging, .gitignore and diff
 nav_order: 6
 parent: Git
 ---

-# Staging and .gitignore
+# Staging, .gitignore and diff

+## Staging

 ## Adding changes to the index